 Terms and Conditions of the Liberty SIPP

-1.1 Liberty SIPP Limited is regulated by the Financial Conduct Authority ("FCA") for the provision of the SIPP.
+1.1 Liberty SIPP is a trading style of EBS Pensions Limited, who is regulated by the Financial Conduct Authority ("FCA") for the provision of the SIPP.
 In respect of such regulated services, you will be regarded as a 'Retail Client' (as defined in the FCA Handbook, a copy of which is available at https://fshandbook.info/FS/html/FCA/).

 2.2 Your Individual SIPP Arrangement and Group SIPP Arrangement is made up of 1,000 separate Segments, which will be held (as provided for in the Trust Deed and Rules) within one or more "Arrangement(s)" for the purposes of the Act.
 We reserve the right to vary the structure of the Scheme and the manner in which your Segments are held under the Scheme from time to time.
 Any such amendment, variation or modiﬁcation of the structure of the Scheme will not amount to an amendment of these Terms and Conditions and as such we will not be required to provide you with notice of any such change under paragraph 14 below.
 If you transfer in beneﬁts to the Scheme that have already been made available to pay income withdrawal beneﬁts then the funds representing those rights will be held in separate Arrangements to any other funds you hold under the Scheme.
 Such transfers in shall only be permitted to the extent that they do not prejudice the Scheme's status as a registered pension scheme.
 Each Arrangement is formed by these Terms and Conditions.
 Your Membership is based on the declarations you made to us, the information you disclosed to us and the options you have selected on your Application Form.

-2.3 We are the Scheme Establisher and Operator and Liberty Trustees Limited is the Trustee of the Scheme.
+2.3 EBS Pensions Limited is the Scheme Establisher and Operator and Liberty Trustees Limited is the Trustee of the Scheme.

 3. Administration Fees and Expenses